tylergneill/skrutable/manual.md

 * Scheme used by Oliver Hellwig ("OAST"), pa®åmaµ (incomplete)

 Also still in use in the academic community but not yet supported here are:

-* Indian languages Transliteration (ITRANS), paThaamaH
+* Indian Languages Transliteration (ITRANS), paThaamaH
 * Scheme used by Ronald E. Emmerick (REE), paèÃma÷
 * Classical Sanskrit eXtended, (CSX), paòâmaþ

 Within the code, I speak of all of these as as 'schemes'.

 Separate from this is the technical 'encoding' of the text data itself on the computer.
-Some transliteration schemes, such as Harvard-Kyoto and SLP, by design use only very simple characters falling within the first 127 codepoints (i.e., ASCII characters), namely, the upper- and lowercase Roman letters.
-Other schemes, however, use other, more complex characters and thus require use of higher Unicode codepoints.
+To explain: Some transliteration schemes, such as Harvard-Kyoto and SLP, use by design only very simple characters falling within the primordial 127 code-points (i.e., ASCII characters), namely, the upper- and lowercase Roman letters, punctuation, and certain other symbols.
+Other schemes, however, use other, more complex characters in order to acheive a more elegant appearance and thus require use of higher Unicode code-points.
 For example, IAST uses combining diacritics, whereas a non-Roman script like Devanagari constitutes an entirely new set of characters.
-In this way, I use the word 'encoding' here exclusively to refer to the specification (in particular, UTF-8) according to which textual data is stored and manipulated by the computer.
+In this way, I use the word 'encoding' here exclusively to refer to the specification (in particular, UTF-8) according to which textual data is stored and processed by the computer, as opposed to the human-reader-oriented 'schemes' discussed above.

 Finally, fonts, the most superficial level of text representation at software run-time, are ignored here.

-For more information, please refer to "Transliteration of Devanagari" by D. Wujastyk and "Linguistic Issues in Encoding Sanskrit" by P. Scharf.
+For more information, please refer to ["Transliteration of Devanagari" by D. Wujastyk](http://indology.info/email/members/wujastyk/) and ["Linguistic Issues in Encoding Sanskrit" by P. Scharf](sanskritlibrary.org/Sanskrit/pub/lies_sl.pdf).

-# Further Guidelines
+# Further Tips

-The modules are designed primarily for importing as libraries, but they can themselves also be run at the command-line for demonstration purposes.
-The `__main__` section serves as a readable tutorial.

 Mixed-language input is not yet supported, so everything in the input must be Sanskrit.
 It must also be either in ASCII or UTF-8 encoding.
-(If input is encoded in any other scheme (e.g., 'mac-roman'), you can make a manual adjustment for this in the file `demo_io.py` with the variable `text_file_encoding`, at least for demonstration purposes, but best is simply to re-save the input file with UTF-8 encoding.)
+If input is encoded in any other scheme (e.g., 'mac-roman'), you can make a manual adjustment for this in the file `demo_io.py` with the variable `text_file_encoding`, at least for demonstration purposes, but best is simply to re-save the input file with UTF-8 encoding.

 Note also that only basic symbols important for Classical Sanskrit are used.
 If you need Vedic symbols or something similar, you can add this yourself.